 Over 1.2 Million California Children Eligible for Subsidized Child Care Did Not Receive Services From State Programs in 2015

-A new Budget Center Fact Sheet highlights the unmet need for subsidized child care in California.
-While an estimated 1.5 million California children (birth to age 12) were eligible for subsidized child care in 2015, only 1 in 7 of them (218,000) received services from state programs.
+This Fact Sheet shows that an estimated 1.5 million California children were eligible for subsidized child care in 2015 but only 1 in 7 of them received services from state programs.

 A Rising Minimum Wage Reinforces the Case for Boosting Investment in California’s Child Care and Development System